What are the top 20 must-see tourist spots in Kalinga 2019?

 But there is more to Kalinga.
 It is also a land of untold beauty and bounty.
 Its hidden wonders echo in the wonderful songs and dances of its people.
 Apo Whang-od, the most famous Cordilleran, also portrays the authentic and wonderful culture of Kalinga.

 To date, Kalinga is making waves in the ecotourism world.
 Mystic-seekers, hikers/mountaineers, adventurers, cultural advocates, and nature lovers are frequenting Kalinga more and more.
 Relevantly, Kalinga is now considered as a Tourism Development Area.

-Now, here are the top 20 must-see tourist spots of Kalinga.
+Now, here are the top 20 must-see tourist spots in Kalinga.

 1. Binasalan Falls (Pasil), Kalinga